TahMeat/TahMeat/ExperiencesProjects.md

 ## Projects

 ###### Ahoyic
 - Current free-time project relating with music theory.
 Music is very cool.
+Think of it being an interactive turn-based RPG, set in an environment of islands you can sail to.

 ######  Project NIT
 - This was a solo passion project where I created the arts, animations, map design, story, and code.
 Project NIT is a 3D-collectathon platformer where you play as a character traversing through time collecting pieces of energetic bricks.
 More information would be on the Trello dashboard, which is also in my Discord.
 The game is currently on-hold.